 Who uses Ad Exchanges?

-Owners of websites, online magazines or blogs known as “publishers” use SSP (supply-side platform) to plug into the Ad Exchange and make their digital advertising space available for buyers.
-Independent marketers, ad agencies and Ad Networks known as “advertisers” use DSP (demand-side platform) to connect to an Ad Exchange and purchase advertising space.
+Owners of websites, online magazines or blogs known as “publishers” use SSP (supply-side platform) (more information about SSPs and what it is you can read here - Meet SSP: The Very Best Friend of a Digital Publisher) to plug into the Ad Exchange and make their digital advertising space available for buyers.
+Independent marketers, ad agencies and Ad Networks are known as “advertisers” use DSP (demand-side platform) (additional information explanation of DSP - click here) to connect to an Ad Exchange and purchase advertising space.
 Ad Networks also buy ad space from Ad Exchanges, mark it up and sell for profit.
 ATDs (Agency Trading Desk) use the Ad Exchange to buy large advertising inventories and sell wholesale to individual advertisers.

 What are the benefits of an Ad Exchange for Advertisers and Publishers?